marsch/Microservices/SecureAccessControl/AuthenticationAuthorisationFlow.md

 Authentication Service generates Tokens (example: JWT)  and the validation is done by each service.

 **Pros**:
-* split workload and reduce Network Traffic
+* Split workload and reduce Network Traffic

 **Cons**:
-* there is a shared Lib and a shared Secret which needs to be maintained.
+* There is a shared Lib and a shared Secret which needs to be maintained.
 * A non-backwards compatible change may require restarting all affected services.

 ## Authentication ##

 #### [OpenID Connect](http://openid.net/connect/)
-Protocoll Suite for Authentication & SSO based on OAuth2.0
+Protocol Suite for Authentication & SSO based on OAuth2.0

 **Pros**:
 * Small payload, highly optimised for WEB applications